quat1024/hoppers/NOTES.md

 If you've ever written forge 1.12 this should all feel very familiar.

+Btw, this version of Forge has some funny stuff like `ModLoader` integration (the ModLoader API was implemented in terms of the Forge API) and some stubbed bukkit stuff that didn't pan out.
+History!

 ## Logging

 Use `java.util.logging.Logger`.
 If you have modded newer versions, this class might be in your "exclude from auto-import" list because it kept coming up when you actually wanted the logger from Log4j.
 You **must** call `setParent(FMLLog.getLogger());` on your logger, or messages written to it will not appear in the game log.
 This is why your hello world mod isn't working.

 ## Configuration

-**Make a configuration FIRST before registering blocks.** Blocks need manually assigned numeric IDs in this version.
-Forge has utilities for helping you assign globally unique IDs in Configuration.
-In preinit, make a Configuration with `new Configuration(new File(preinit.getModConfigurationDirectory(), "filename.conf"));` (.conf appears to be the thing Buildcraft uses).
+**Make a configuration FIRST before playing around with registering stuff.** Everything needs manually assigned numeric IDs in this version, and Configuration has utilities for helping you select them.
+In preinit, make a Configuration with `new Configuration(new File(preinit.getModConfigurationDirectory(), "filename.conf"));` (.conf appears to be the convention Buildcraft uses).

 ## Blocks

 Dispense block IDs from the `Configuration` using `getBlock`, passing a String ID that vaguely describes what your block is (only used as an identifier in the config file, nowhere else) and a preferred block ID number.
-Most blocks should prefer a value between 256 and 4096, because the ability to use block IDs greater than 256 in the first place is a giant Forge hack and the abstraction is a bit leaky.
-Worldgen still uses a `byte[]`.
+Most blocks should prefer a value between 256 and 4096, because the ability to use block IDs greater than 256 in the first place is a giant Forge hack and the abstraction is a bit leaky... worldgen still uses a `byte[]`.
 And in 1.4, block IDs less than 256 are a very precious commodity.

 You may not get the ID you asked for because another mod got to it first.
-Always remember to call `config.save()` so that the automatically-assigned block IDs are saved to the config file.
+Always remember to call `config.save()` so that the block IDs you actually got are saved to the config file.

 `Block` has a two-argument and three-argument constructor.
 In each case, the first parameter is the numeric block ID dispensed from the config, and the last parameter is a `Material` that works kinda like modern-day materials (just a category vaguely defining the block).
-The middle parameter of the three-arg constructor is a texture index, defaulting to 0.
-I'll get to that later.
+The middle parameter of the three-arg constructor is a texture index, defaulting to 0 and I'll get to that later.

 The `Block` constructor registers the block as a side effect.
 You can retrieve the `Block` instance with `Block.blocksList[blockId]`.

-Apart from that things should feel fairly familiar.
-Some funnies:

-* If a function takes a `World` or `IBlockAccess` with four int parameters, they are probably x/y/z/direction the call is coming from, or x/y/z/metadata.
-* If a block `isBlockNormalCube`, it cannot provide redstone power!
+Apart from that things should feel fairly familiar. `BlockPos` wasn't invented yet, and `EnumFacing` exists but it's only in the wacky world of dispenser behaviors, so if you see four int parameters they are probably x/y/z/direction.
+Or maybe they're x/y/z/metadata, because block metadata is a thing.
+This is before the Redstone Update, so if a block `isBlockNormalCube` it can't provide redstone power, and you can't provide power with a strength less than 15 anyways.
+Fun.

 ## Items

-In this version of Minecraft, block and item IDs are connected.
-An `ItemBlock` corresponds to a `Block` *because* they have the same numeric ID; `ItemStack#new(Block)` creates the item with the same numeric ID as the block, the default pick-block result of a block is whatever item has the same block ID.
+Block and item IDs are kinda connected?
+An `ItemBlock` corresponds to a `Block` *because* they have the same numeric ID; `ItemStack#new(Block)` creates the item with the same numeric ID as the block, the default pick-block result of a block is whatever item has the same block ID, etc etc.

 Forge prefers if you choose item IDs that are out-of-the-way of block IDs so that every block has a free slot for an `ItemBlock` if it wants one.
-The maximum item ID is 32,000 so there is more than enough room.
+The maximum item ID is 32,000.
 If you are creating an item that is not an `ItemBlock`, you need to request an item ID from the `Configuration`, and a warning will be issued if you pick one less than 4,096.
 If you are creating an `ItemBlock` you do not need to request a new item ID.

 Constructing an `Item` registers it too, just like blocks.
 (If you look at Buildcraft source it re-registers the item by manually putting it in the items list array, this is a probably a mistake or legacy code or something.)